Chaste/chaste-docker/README.md

 ```
 Replacing `<PackageName>` as appropriate.
 Enter the password: `chaste` when prompted to do so.

-Note that packages installed this way will not persist after the container is shut-down and relaunched (because the relevant files are not stored in `/home/chaste`).
+Note that packages installed this way will not persist after the container is deleted (because the relevant files are not stored in `/home/chaste`).
+This can be avoided by omitting the `--rm` flag from the `docker run` command and using `docker start <container_name>` to relaunch a previously used container.
 If there is a package you think would be a particularly useful permanent addition to the Docker image, then email your suggestion to me or submit a pull request.

 Notes
 -----